The picsquirt is a simple cheap (less than £10 parts cost at the

-1: program the 18F452 and 18F252 (as that is what the uni tended to use) and the usb pics (so one PICSQUIRT could be used to program another)
+1: program the 18F452 and 18F252 (as that is what the uni tended to use)

 2: use USB (since paralell and serial are fast dissapearing)